Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/ad-apps/inferno-test-app-registration.md

 ## Backend Service Client Application
 > *Note:*
-> *The Backend Service Client Application (section 7 of the test i.e. Multi-Patient Test) is currently not supported for Azure B2C configurations but is expected to be available in the future.*
+> *The Backend Service Client Application (section 7 of the test i.e. Multi-Patient API Test) is currently not supported for Azure B2C configurations but is expected to be available in the future.*

 Microsoft Entra ID does not support RSA384 and/or ES384 which is required by the SMART on FHIR implementation guide.
 In order to provide this capability, custom code is required to validate the JWT assertion and return a bearer token generated for the client with the corresponding client secret in an Azure KeyVault.